 Researchers are continually releasing studies on the potential harm of blue light filters.
 When you stare at a screen all day and into the evening, it can affect your sleep and disrupt your body’s natural rhythms.
 For these reasons, blue light filters are incredibly important.

-Whether you are spending your day on a PC or a Mac, you should have a blue light filter installed on your computer to help ease the strain on your eyes.
-A PC or Mac should have a built-in filter for you to access, and there are downloadable options in case your computer doesn’t have this feature available.
+Whether you are spending your day on a Windows PC, Mac, or Chromebook, you should enable their blue light filter to help ease the strain on your eyes.
+Desktop screens and laptops typically have a built-in filter you can access, and there are downloadable options in case your computer doesn’t have this feature available.

 What’s the problem with blue light?